StanfordHCI/ReactGenieDSL/example/file_browser/README.md

 # ReactGenie File Browser CLI

-The ReactGenie File Browser is a command-line interface application that utilizes the power of OpenAI's GPT-3.5 model through the `reactgenie-dsl` package.
-This application allows users to navigate and interact with their local file system using natural language commands.
+The ReactGenie File Browser is a command-line interface application that utilizes the `reactgenie-dsl` package to allow users to navigate and interact with their local file system using natural language commands.

 ## Prerequisites